gabyquin14/widget-curp-validation/README.md

 > - Replace the sandbox URL in `netlify/functions/proxy-server.js` with the production endpoint.
 > - Provide your **production API key** via the `apikey` query param.

-Example embed code for local use:
+Example embed code for local use (this is the port Netlify functions use):

 ```js
 <iframe